MorganAllred/ma-website/README.md

-# Personal Website built on React and node.js
+# Personal Website built with ReactJS